Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/weather-lookup-by-location-input.md

 ### Install Steps (Online) ###

 1. Create a new browser source in OBS.
 Set the URL to about:blank and the size to whatever you'd like.
-2. In StreamerBot, navigate to the current weather lookup action.<br>
+2. In StreamerBot, navigate to the current weather lookup action.
    Add a new Set Browser URL sub-action by right clicking, then Add Action -> OBS -> Set Browser Source URL.
 3. Pick the scene, then the browser source you created in step 4.